mickaeltemporao/itds/docs/modules/science.md

 ### Hacking with **:fontawesome-solid-laptop-code: VS Code**

-VS Code is a free, user-friendly code editor that helps you write and organize your project files in one place.
+VS Code is a free code editor that helps you write and organize your project files in one place.
 Beyond coding, you can use it to manage documents, run scripts, and integrate extensions for Python, Git, Typst, and more, essentially making it your all-in-one research workspace.

 ### Collaborating on **:fontawesome-brands-github: GitHub**